DanielWinning/LaravelBase/README.md

 # Laravel Starter Template

-A minimal Laravel setup with Breeze, Vue and TailwindCSS installed out of the box.
+A minimal Laravel setup with Breeze, Vue, TailwindCSS and SASS installed out of the box.
+Auth components have been cleaned up.
 Ready to go for quickly scaffolding a new project.

 **After creating your database and entering DB credentials, make sure to set these variables in your `.env`:**
 ```